Support the Provinces and travel by train

 Take the family on a day out with our fantastic Family Fares or avail of our discounts when you use a Leap Card.

 The league has grown since its inception as the Celtic League back in 2001, with games now taking place across Northern and Southern hemispheres.
-With the addition of the extra South African teams the URC looks to become a global rugby tournament.
+With the addition of the extra South African teams the URC looks to become a global rugby tournament and to have grown in strength after Stormers victory last year.

 United Rugby Championship